sebajara/covid19/USA_STATE_RATES.md

   deaths/positives rates?
-The second approach sounds interesting if we can "safely" assume that the health-care capacity and fraction of risk-population infected is constant over-time. (... or we should fit to a proper dynamical model and forget about this relative rates metric).
+The second approach sounds interesting if we can "safely" assume that the health-care capacity and fraction of risk-population infected is constant over-time. (... or we should fit to a proper dynamical model and forget about this approach).

 ### Relative rates: positives/tests & deaths/positives